 Supervisor Positions

 Supervisor positions are crucial leadership roles for people who have prior camp experience or other relevant supervision experience.
-All department supervisors attend required pre-Camp leadership development and supervision training May 23 – May 29 and May 31 – June 4, unless otherwise noted, and work through August 10.
-Please pay close attention to the dates for each supervisor position, while most supervisor dates are May 23– August 10, 2023, various roles require additional pre-camp training (full contract dates are listed below for each position).
+All department supervisors attend required pre-Camp leadership development and supervision training May 21 – May 30, 2026 unless otherwise noted, and work through August 8.
+Please pay close attention to the dates for each supervisor position; while most supervisor dates are May 21– August 9, 2026, various roles require additional pre-camp training (full contract dates are listed below for each position).
+Almost all positions at Tawonga include long, active days where it is normal to walk 4-8 miles between staff housing, communally shared meals and various locations where work responsibilities occur.
+Staff live in shared, rustic staff housing.

 Camper Management